-- 2.54 Although the construction of the Shoreham Adur Tidal Walls is not essential for development to take place at New Monks Farm, this scheme will help to reduce tidal flood risk on the site. - 2.54A Wastewater from the new development will be expected to drain to a public sewer.
-If this is not feasible (following discussions with Southern Water Services and the Environment Agency) and there is evidence that there is no alternative available to provide a connection to the public sewerage network, the advice in paragraph 020 of the National Planning Practice Guidance should be followed.
-The operation of and future management of any sewerage treatment plant should be set out clearly in any planning application for the development of the site. - 2.55 The proposed New Monks Farm site lies within the Mash Barn ward, which suffers from deprivation in terms of education.16 The Index of Multiple Deprivation 2010 found that Mash Barn was the 12th most deprived ward in West Sussex. - 2.56 The site is relatively close to Shoreham Airport although it falls outside of the noise contours set out in the Draft Shoreham (Brighton City) Airport Noise Action Plan 2010 - 2015.
-Although the site is adjacent to Shoreham Airport, the proposed development area falls outside of the noise contours as identified in the Brighton City Airport Noise Maps produced in December 2014.
-However Also, the northern part of the site is adjacent to the A27.
-A noise assessment will be required with appropriate mitigation where necessary. - 2.57 As indicated in Part Four of this Plan, the Coastal West Sussex Gypsy and Traveller Accommodation Assessment (2013), updated in 2014, has indicated that there is a requirement for 4 8-Gypsy and Traveller pitches and one Travelling Showpeople plot in Adur (outside of the National Park).
-Due to the limited opportunities available, the study recommends that consideration is given to meeting this requirement within the proposed strategic allocations.
+- 2.55 Although the construction of the Shoreham Adur Tidal Walls is not essential for development to take place at New Monks Farm, this scheme will help to reduce tidal flood risk on the site. - 2.56 Wastewater from the new development will be expected to drain to a public sewer.
+If this is not feasible (following discussions with Southern Water Services and the Environment Agency) and there is evidence that all options for connection to the public sewerage network have been fully explored, the advice in paragraph 020 of the National Planning Practice Guidance should be followed.
+The operation of and future management of any alternative sewerage scheme should be set out clearly in any planning application for the development of the site. - 2.57 The proposed New Monks Farm site lies within the Mash Barn ward, which suffers from deprivation in terms of education.
+The Index of Multiple Deprivation 2010 found that Mash Barn was the 12th most deprived ward in West Sussex. - 2.58 Although the site is adjacent to Shoreham Airport, the proposed development area falls outside of the noise contours as identified in the Brighton City Airport Noise Maps produced in December 2014.
+However the northern part of the site is adjacent to the A27.
+A noise assessment will be required with appropriate mitigation where necessary. - 2.59 As indicated in Part Four of this Plan, the Coastal West Sussex Gypsy and Traveller Accommodation Assessment (2013), updated in 2014, has indicated that there is a requirement for 4 Gypsy and Traveller pitches and one Travelling Showpeople plot in Adur (outside of the National Park).
+Due to the limited opportunities available, the study recommends that consideration is given to meeting this requirement within the proposed strategic allocations. - There is an existing Gypsy and Traveller site at Withy Patch immediately south of the A27, and adjacent to the proposed New Monks Farm country park.
+The new roundabout will necessitate relocation of this site in the locality.
+Flood mitigation for the relocated site should be provided through the raising of the land to take it out of Flood Zone 3.
+Given that the Gypsy and Traveller Accommodation Assessment study indicates that the demand for new pitches is mainly a result of new family formation on this site, relocation of this site provides an opportunity to address this need through an extension to the relocated site, and to improve facilities.
+However, the provision of additional pitches to meet these needs can only take place once it has been confirmed that the proposed site extension will be located outside of Flood Zone 3.
+The detail of this will be progressed through a Gypsy and Travellers DPD as it would be premature to allocate a site at this stage until any land raising is undertaken.